holysoles/bot-wrangler-traefik-plugin/README.md

 [![codecov](https://codecov.io/gh/holysoles/bot-wrangler-traefik-plugin/graph/badge.svg?token=1GCKDQSR7R)](https://codecov.io/gh/holysoles/bot-wrangler-traefik-plugin)
 ![Issues](https://img.shields.io/github/issues/holysoles/bot-wrangler-traefik-plugin)

 Bot Wrangler is a Traefik plugin designed to improve your web application's security and performance by managing bot traffic effectively.
 With the rise of large language model (LLM) data scrapers, it has become crucial to control automated traffic from bots.
-Bot Wrangler provides a solution to log, block, or otherwise handle traffic from unwanted LLM bots, ensuring that your resources are protected and your content remains accessibile only to those desired.
+Bot Wrangler provides a solution to log, block, or otherwise handle traffic from unwanted LLM bots, ensuring that your resources are protected and your content remains accessible only to those desired.

 By default, Bot user agents are retrieved from [ai-robots-txt](https://github.com/ai-robots-txt/ai.robots.txt).
 Any queries to a service where this middleware is implemented will provide this list when `/robots.txt` is queried.
 If an incoming request matches the bot list, meaning it is ignoring your `robots.txt`, a configurable remediation action is taken: